bizcommerce/koin-magento2/README.md

 - Fix: 'Opened' transactions with 'Failed' Callback was remaining pending
 - Fiz: 'Opened' transactions with 'Capture' Callback wasn't creating the invoice automatically
 - Feat: Button to fetch info when order is Opened

+v2.6.0
+- Feat: Added new options for installment rules to show only the text or the text with the installments
+- Feat: Possibility to show more than one installment rules with the same installment number